Whether you’re already a stay at home parent, or considering the possibility, money is a primary concern.

 Start a Business

-Many stay at home parents create businesses from their homes.
+Many parents who stay home create businesses from their house.
 The beauty of starting a business is the parent can choose when and how much to work.

 Some choose to stick with their previous profession and build a business around those skills.
 Others go in a whole other direction and do something completely different.